Implementing a Fast Pixel-Art Drawing Program

 to language, I was left disappointed.
 Most languages and frameworks

-would either result in heavy binaries, or require huge compile
+would either result in heavy binaries, or require huge compile times

-find on my Codeberg page) was based on SDL_Renderer
+Codeberg page) was based on SDL_Renderer

 .
-The
+The performance

-version offering a custom and thin abstraction over OpenGL!
+a custom and thin abstraction over OpenGL!

 It is now most appropriate to note that I taught myself graphics programming by merely messing around with online repositories and studying documentation segments.
 I lack foundation and I haven’t read a book on the subject yet, neither have I attended a course.
 My approach is most likely not the smartest out there, but that doesn’t change the fact that the binaries turned out impressively performant.